GDG-PVD/GDG-Community/README.md

 Instructions for setup and contribution are available in the [Documentation](./docs/README.md).

+### Quick Start for UI Development

+The UI component includes a mock authentication system for easy development:

+1. Navigate to the UI directory: `cd src/ui`
+2. Install dependencies: `npm install --legacy-peer-deps`
+3. Start the development server: `npm start`
+4. Log in with any username/password (mock authentication is enabled by default)

+See the [UI README](./src/ui/README.md) for more details.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.